rdilip/kanzi/README.md

 ## Encoding

 The encoder is a shallow transformer with sliding-window attention, making it both efficient and fast.
+The main point to be aware of is the encoding requires coordinates to be expressed in angstroms and mean centered.
+The following snippet describes what you need for a valid input.

 ```python
 coords = torch.randn(1, 100, 3)  # fake Cα-only data